 Fees and Parking

-It is only $5 to enter and park at Cloudland Canyon.
+It is $5 to enter and park at Cloudland Canyon.
 But if you have the annual Georgia state park pass, you don’t have to pay for parking.
 More information and how to purchase this pass can be found here.

-Activiites and Amenities
+Activities and Amenities

 Cloudland Canyon State Park is probably one of the nicest state parks in Georgia.
 Families, couples, and solo travelers can enjoy mountain biking, fishing, hiking, horseback riding, picnicking, and other activities.
 They even have disc golf and caving for experienced cavers (permits required).

-Next, I loaded up Eterna 250T, a film stock I had never used before.
+Next, I loaded up Eterna 250T, a film stock I had never used.
 While I heard that it is a good film and popular with making motion pictures, I do not think it was the best choice for Cloudland Canyon as the colors were way too vibrant and contrasty.
 This is seen especially in the trail photos I took along the hike.
 Eterna 250T is a tungsten-balanced film, and since I was shooting daylight, I had to do a lot of editing in Lightroom to balance the color shifts.

 Have you been to Cloudland Canyon State Park before?
 What was your experience?
 Please share below!